NOTE: Candidates must be US citizens/Permanent Residents located in NY, CA, WA or TX or be willing to relocate

 Our motto?
 The tools you need to run your business shouldn’t put you out of business.
 And we’re committed to bringing our community the absolute best deals on software.
 With thousands of successful product launches and over a million entrepreneurs served, we’re looking to take AppSumo to the next level.

-That’s where you, the Lead Software Engineer, come in.
+That’s where you, the Front End Engineer comes in.

 About This Role